archphile/thepenguin/content/blog/2020-10-22-a-kiss-aeropress-coffee-recipe.md

 or

-2\. do some tests with each coffee type and note if there's need to use a little bit more or less than the usual scoop
+2\. do some tests with each coffee type (with a scale) and note if there's need to use a little bit more or less than the usual scoop - the more coffees you test, the more variations you may encounter (ex. a single estate "El Salvador" coffee I bought in the past weighted less than 14gr/AeroPress scoup)

 ## how much water?